kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 ### §382.17   May carriers limit the number of passengers with a disability on a flight?

 As a carrier, you must not limit the number of passengers with a disability who travel on a flight.
-(See also §382.27(c)(6) of this part.)
+(See also [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.27   May a carrier require a passenger with a disability to provide advance notice in order to obtain certain specific services in connection with a flight?|§382.27]](c)(6) of this part.)

 \[Doc.
 No. DOT-OST-2004-19482, 73 FR 27665, May 13, 2008, as amended at 74 FR 11471, Mar.
 18, 2009\]